 This is your competitive advantage.

-You’re ONLY modeling the parts of their title, sub-title (hook), description and TOC that are – based on your research – necessary, useful, persuasive and effective.
+You’re ONLY modelling the parts of their title, sub-title (hook), description and TOC that are – based on your research – necessary, useful, persuasive and effective.

-Wrap all of this with a unique angle (big idea/USP/ultra-defined audience) and well … you’ll not only attract your target audience far easier, but …
+Wrap all of this with a unique angle (big idea/USP/ultra-defined audience), and well … you’ll attract your target audience far more easily, but …

 … results (of your readers), raving fans, recommendations, and REVIEWS become easier to gain as you know precisely what they WANTED and you’ve delivered it.
 In spades.

-On the subject of reviews, this adds another LEVEL of insights.
+On the subject of reviews, this adds another LEVEL of insight.